rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.11.3 =
+Fixed several bugs.
+You should update :)

 = 0.11.0 =
 WebP Express can now alter HTML to either point to webp images directly or by using the picture tag syntax.
 Also, non-existing webp-files can be converted upon request (means you can reference the converted webp files before they are actually converted!)